fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>IncludedArtifacts represents the included artifacts from the last successful repository sync.</p>
+<p>IncludedArtifacts contains a list of the last successfully included
+Artifacts as instructed by GitRepositorySpec.Include.</p>
 </td>
 </tr>
 <tr>